Frequently Asked Questions

 7. Can aluminum foil be recycled?

-Yes: aluminum and steel cans are collected together.
-Please help us by washing off any food contamination.
-The food remnants tempt raccoons, rats and ravens to dig through accumulated foil, making quite a mess.
+Yes: aluminum is recycled with steel cans and they are collected together.
+Please wash off any food residue.
+Otherwise raccoons, rats, and ravens will dig through accumulated foil and make a mess.

 8. If something is made from recycled paper or plastic, can it be recycled again?

 While it’s true that recycling paper and plastic over and over will degrade the quality, that doesn’t mean you can’t recycle it.
 Many recycled products contain a percentage of both virgin and post-consumer recycled content.